qdouzery/Defi-IA-2022_DGM/README.md

 * **preprocess.py** that manages preprocessing functions for training and testing datasets

-1. Have Python 3 installed
+1. Have Python 3 installed,
 2. Run the following command to access the Kaggle API using the command line:
  ```sh
 $ pip install kaggle